embench/embench-iot/doc/README.md

   benchmark run.
 This specifies the directory in which to place the log file.
   It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.
+- `--baselinedir <dir>`: Specifies the directory in which reference size data can be found.
+May be an absolute or relative directory name.
+If it is relative then it will be interpreted as relative to the top level directory of the repository.
+The default value is `baseline-data`, and size data will be sourced from `baseline-data/size.json`.
 - `--relative` or `--absolute`: If `--relative` is specified, present benchmark results relative to the baseline architecture.
 If `--absolute` is specified, present absolute benchmark results.
 If neither is specified,